wrwrwr/colormaps/README.md

 ## Further

-* Think over and document the output argument.
 * Prepare a bundle or describe how to bundle.
 * Importer for the [JSON format].
 * Importers for other sources.